-Around 12 million shekels (three million dollars) are traded each month in Jordan, mainly by visiting Arab Israelis or foreign tourists who arrive in the kingdom from the Jewish state, Kabariti said.
+Around 12 million shekels ($3 million) are traded each month in Jordan, mainly by visiting Arab Israelis or foreign tourists who arrive in the kingdom from the Jewish state, Kabariti said.

-He said this was a fraction of the total of one billion dollars in foreign currency traded each year in Jordan.
+He said this was a fraction of the total of $1 billion in foreign currency traded each year in Jordan.

-Anti-Israeli sentiment has been very high in Jordan, the only Arab country apart from Egypt to have a peace treaty with Israel, since the start of violence in the Palestinian territories in September -- AMMAN (AFP)
+Anti-Israeli sentiment has been very high in Jordan, the only Arab country apart from Egypt to have a peace treaty with Israel, since the start of violence in the Palestinian territories in September.— (AFP)